mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/README.md

 ```

-***I manually add to a adlist***(Do not recommend.) and then only apply this to certain groups with certain devices(Depending on setup you might need it to apply to all devices.):
+***I used to manually add to an adlist this***(Do not recommend.) and then only applied this to certain groups with certain devices(Depending on setup you might need it to apply to all devices.):
 ```
 https://raw.githubusercontent.com/mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/main/blacklist%20d3ward_toolz_adblock_html
 ```